lucamoller/rust-default-arguments-benchmark/README.md

 ## Sample result obtained from a run in my computer

-The performance of the two implementations seem indistinguishable when running in my CPU.
+The performance of the two implementations initially seemed indistinguishable when running in my CPU.

 ```
 (default arguments)  mean runtime: 59.268ms, std_dev: 3.343ms